Muddz/StructurebyFeatureTmpl/README.md

 ## Why I recommend this structure

 I strongly recommend the structure-by-feature approach by default for Java/Spring Boot microservice projects over the structure-by-functionality.
 The biggest reason is due to ease of navigation and readability, an often forgotten art in the fast paced world of software development nowadays.
-The sacrifice of readibility for "just getting it out" will later cost you a lot of valuable time when you suddenly need to refactor a project to scale it big or when you need to find and fix a critical bug or handover the project over to colleagues who never worked on it.
+The sacrifice of readibility for "just getting it out" will later cost you a lot of valuable time when you suddenly need to refactor a huge project to make it scalable or when you need to fix a critical bug or handover the project to colleagues who never worked on it before.

-The reasons for the recommendation:
+Some of reasons for the recommendation:

 - Its super easy to understand a project and what it does with this structure.
 - All files related to a particular feature are located within the same package.